Tom-Liii/Tom-Liii.github.io/_pages/about.md

 ---

-Starting in December 2024, I decided to write blogs on Medium to document my learning and exploration in computer vision.
-You are more than welcome to visit [my blog](https://medium.com/@heming7266), and I greatly appreciate any feedback or comments you may have!
+Starting in December 2024, I decided to write blogs on Notion to document my learning and exploration in computer vision.
+You are more than welcome to visit [my blog](https://field-board-61c.notion.site/15e24e9716e48068bf72fd686f5acae5?v=15e24e9716e48001b0b0000cdba406a4&pvs=4), and I greatly appreciate any feedback or comments you may have!

 ---